erietz/vim-voodoo/README.md

     - Consider the reversed theme (For example: change the theme from `Dark2` to `Dark2_r`)
     - Set the contrast to `soft` or `hard` using `let g:voodoo_contrast = soft`
-- You can also change the `template.lua` file and run the `colors.py` script to regenerate all of the colorschemes!
+- You can also change the `template.lua` file and run the `colors.py` script to regenerate all of the colorschemes.

 # Problems